Indecomposable continua as Higson coronae: Indecomposable continua as Higson coronae

 It is known that if $X$ is the metric space of vertices of a connected graph $G$ then $X$ has coarse bounded geometry if and only if $G$ is of {\it finite type}, that is, there is a positive integer $K$ such that every vertex of $G$ has degree bounded by $K$ (cf. \cite[Example 3.7]{ALC0}).

 \begin{proposition}[\cite{ALC0}, Proposition 3.10] Let $X$ and $Y$ be metric space.
-If $X$ has coarsely bounded geometry and there exists a coarse equivalence $f: X\to Y$ then $Y$ has coarse bounded geometry. \end{proposition}
+If $X$ has coarse bounded geometry and $Y$ is coarsely equivalent to $X$ then $Y$ has coarse bounded geometry. \end{proposition}

-A metric space $X$ is said to be {\it coarsely geodesic}\footnote{ The coarse structure of a coarsely geodesic space is called monogenic in \cite{Roe}.} if $X$ is coarsely equivalent to a geodesic metric space.
+A metric space $X$ is said to be {\it coarsely geodesic}\footnote{ The coarse structure of a coarsely geodesic space is called monogenic in \cite{Roe}.
+See \cite[Proposition 2.57]{Roe}.} if $X$ is coarsely equivalent to a geodesic metric space.

-\begin{lemma} If $X$ is coarsely geodesic and has coarse bounded geometry then there exists a rough map $\alpha : \N \to X$. \end{lemma}
+\begin{lemma} Let $X$ be a non-compact proper metric space.
+If $X$ is coarsely geodesic and has coarse bounded geometry then there exists a rough map $\alpha : \N \to X$. \end{lemma}

 \begin{proof} Since $X$ is coarsely geodesic, there exists a coarse equivalence $f: M\to X$ from a geodesic metric space $M$.
-By Lemma \ref{lem:3.6}, there exists a coarse equivalence $f: V(G)\to M$ from the vertices of $V(G)$ of a connected graph $G$.
+By Lemma \ref{lem:3.6}, there exist a connected graph $G$ and a coarse equivalence $g:V(G)\to M$ from the vertices $V(G)$ of $G$.
+Note that $G$ must be an infinite graph since $X$ is a non-compact proper metric space.
 By Proposition \ref{prop:3.7}, $G$ must be of finite type since $M$ has coarse bounded geometry.
 It is known \cite[8.2.1]{Die} that every infinite connected graph has a vertex of infinite degree or contains a ray.
 Since $G$ is of finite type, there exists a ray $R\subset G$.
-Note that the vertices $V(R)$ of $R$ is isometric to $\N$, so let $g: \N \to V(R)\subset V(G)$ be the isometry.
-Then the composition $\alpha =f\circ g : \N \to X$ is a required rough map. \end{proof}
+Note that the set of vertices $V(R)$ of $R$ is isometric to $\N$.
+So let $h: \N \to V(R)\subset V(G)$ be the isometry.
+Then the composition $\alpha =f\circ g\circ h : \N \to X$ is a required rough map since $f$ and $g$ are rough equivalences by Corollary \ref{cor:2.7}. \end{proof}

 The following proposition is useful to verify the decomposability of a continuum.